RBYI-DNC-NoINSPO-please/RBYI-DNC-NoINSPO-please/README.md

 - On regards to beast x ancient shipping, it's not my cup of tea, nor something I endorce.
 But I don't support people dog-piling people who do ship it.

-- I'm okay with all ships so long as it's not minor x adult or family member x family member.
-Stay away from me if you do ship it.
+- I'm okay with all ships so long as it's not ped*philia or inc*st. Stay away from me if you do ship it.

 - I'm usually only online when my friend Paggy is online.
 But I think I'm getting more comfortable being alone.